Hybrid Single-Ion Atomic-Ensemble Node for High-Rate Remote Entanglement Generation

+After entanglement generation in the EN and BB links, the generated entanglement can be swapped by reading out neighboring memories, see Fig.~\ref{fig:atom-atom-full}(c).
 Ideally, the click times and memory storage are used to re-emit the stored photons simultaneously for the optical swaps.
 Therefore, we assume the memory photons share the same shape \(f(t) = F(0,t)\).
 As we already included all losses in the generation step of our model to calculate the entanglement swaps, we can straightforwardly apply the same detection model used for the generation step.
 The first swap (between EN and BB) ideally extends the state \(\ket{\varphi_{\pm}}\) to be between the ion and the next memory [see Fig.~\ref{fig:atom-atom-full}(d)].
 Within the perturbative approximation considered here, we find the final density matrix of the ions